Header

 }

-Quick note: the ? is optional chaining: basically this means “call scrollIntoView on targetElement if it is defined”.
-This avoids an error in case the element isn’t found.
+Quick note: you could use ? for optional chaining, like targetElement?.scrollIntoView({ behavior: "smooth"});: basically this means “call scrollIntoView on targetElement if it is defined”.
+This avoids an error in case the element isn’t found, but because we also only want to call history.pushState if there’s a targetElement, it’s better to use an if block.

 OK I’ve Got Time, Let’s Dive In